A Nonparametric Framework for Online Stochastic Matching with Correlated Arrivals

-The design of online policies for stochastic matching and revenue management settings is usually bound by the Bayesian prior that the demand process is formed by a fixed-length sequence of queries with unknown types, each drawn independently.
-This assumption of {\em serial independence} implies that the demand of each type, i.e., the number of queries of a given type, has low variance and is approximately Poisson-distributed.
-Thus, matching policies are often based on ``fluid'' LPs that only use the expectations of these distributions.
+\ABSTRACT{ The design of online algorithms for matching markets and revenue management settings is usually bound by the assumption that the demand process is formed by a fixed-length sequence of queries with unknown types, each drawn independently.
+This notion of {\em serial independence} implies that the demand of each type, i.e., the number of queries of a given type, has low variance and is approximately Poisson-distributed.